 TOKEN is an access token obtained using OAuth.
 The process of obtaining an access token is explained below.

-It is also possible to send the bearer token as a query string parameter, e.g., as follows:GET /fotoweb/me?access_token=TOKEN
+It is also possible to send the bearer token as a query string parameter, for example, as follows:GET /fotoweb/me?access_token=TOKEN

 This approach is secure, but not recommended for regular API requests.
-It is useful, for example, when embedding image URLs obtained via an API request in an HTML image tag.
+It is useful, for example, when embedding image URLs obtained via an API request in a HTML image tag.

 Some reverse proxy servers, such as NGINX, remove the